 Another interesting outcome of splitting seasons in this way is that the number of episodes tends to be greater.
 While most basic and premium cable series have around 12-13 episodes per season, those divided in two tend to have considerably more.
 For example, The Sopranos final season featured 21 episodes in total (12 in the first half, nine in the second half).
 Meanwhile, Breaking Bad‘s final season is 16 episodes long (split equally).
 Whilst the increase in the number of overall episodes may seem like a minor side-effect of this strategy, it does still have potential implications for the series’ narrative – for example, it could be argued that more episodes will enable the writers to go into more detail or explore more complex storylines.
 For a thorough analysis of the way that episode and season durations can impact upon the narrative rhythm, see Anthony N. Smith’s excellent article, ‘Putting the Premium Into Basic: Slow-Burn Narratives and the Loss-Leader Function of AMC’s Original Drama Series’.

 As ever, please feel free to comment below.
 I should point out that I haven’t yet made it to the final season of Breaking Bad so I’m not in a position to comment on how the narrative may or may not have been affected by the mid-season break.

-Posted on September 18, 2013, in Breaking Bad, Paratexts, Research, Television, Television History and tagged AMC, David Chase, HBO, Mad Men, New York Times, Prison Break, Television.
+Posted on September 18, 2013, in Breaking Bad, JP Kelly, Paratexts, Research, Royal Holloway, Television, Television History and tagged AMC, David Chase, HBO, JP Kelly, Mad Men, New York Times, Prison Break, Royal Holloway, Television.
 Bookmark the permalink.
 1 Comment.